Saturday, April 14, 2018

 Problem is, Trump is between a rock and a hard place.
 This month’s chemical attack at Douma, though fishy as all hell, more or less forced his hand.
 Inside his own government are deeply-entrenched interests that want the war in the Middle East to continue.
 He knew his announcement of withdrawal plans would irk these people.
 At the same time, he has been hounded since before even the inauguration with the absurd accusation that he is somehow a Russian puppet, a man put in office by, uh, $70,000 of Russian-bought Facebook ads.
 It’s laughable, I know.
 But keep in mind the Dancing with the Stars factor.
 Trump knows there are tens of millions of American voters who actually believe in Russiagate, there’s a CNN/NYT/WaPo media axis daily treating the story as legit, and there’s the Mueller investigation to boot, dragging on endlessly.
 So Trump had to do something.

 It’s a sad fact that leading a democratic country in the age of instant information is more often a kind of ongoing improv theater performance than it is a matter of forging rational policy meant to address real problems.
-But a fact it is.
+But that's how it is.
 If what we are hearing so far is correct, then Trump’s new rain of missiles on Syria will not be followed by pursuit of the insane policy of the neocons and the likes of Nancy Pelosi.
 America will not be seeking to actually remove the regime in Damascus.
 At least I pray that’s the case.
 Trump needed to throw something out there to appease the ravening wolves all around him, to shut them up.
 I’m praying he leaves it at that.

 Will Russia undertake some kind of response in retaliation?
 They have more or less announced that they will.
 What might it be?
 A quick seizure of the Baltic States on the North Sea that used to be part of the Soviet Union?
 That would lead to direct Russian conflict with NATO, which, again, could lead to nuclear war.
 In any case, we can be sure Putin is himself feeling obliged to respond.
 Not to do so is to lose part of his credibility with his own people.
 Provided the West’s actions against Syria are limited to these strikes, however, Putin’s response may be muted.